Policy Positions

 1

-The main player in the policy area of open access in Europe is the European Commission; in Germany, the main players are the Federal Ministry of Education and Research (BMBF) and the state governments.
+The main players in the policy area of open access in Europe and Germany, respectively, are the European Commission, the German Federal Ministry of Research, Technology and Space (BMFTR; until 2025 called the Federal Ministry of Education and Research, BMBF), and the governments of the federal states.

 2